Wireless Backhaul Spectrum- Everything You Need To Know in 2025

 The search for more spectrum has prompted operators, equipment vendors, and regulators to explore frequencies in the W-band (92 GHz to 114 GHz) and D-band (130 GHz to 175 GHz).

 The W-band offers 17.9 GHz of available spectrum, while the D-band houses a total of 31.7 GHz.
-A combination of wider channels and spectral efficiency makes these bands ideal for high capacity backhaul and Fixed Wireless Access (FWA).
+Wider channels and spectral efficiency make these bands ideal for high-capacity backhaul and Fixed Wireless Access (FWA).

 The long-term bandwidth targets for the D-band are up to 100 Gbps (4x25 Gbps MIMO) in 4 GHz channels with link distances of up to 2 km, both of which are comparable to RF performance in the E-band.